 Philathia Bolton, Inaugural Toni Morrison Senior Fellow at The Africa Institute (GSU), UAE, and Associate Professor of English at The University of Akron, Ohio, shared insights on “The Role of Humanities Research Opportunities and Institutional Alliances in Building Connections in the African Diaspora.”
 Bolton’s work focuses on 20th-century African-American literature and critical race studies, highlighting Morrison’s significant influence on cultural discourse.

 “The symposium offered an impressive balance between intellectual engagement and meaningful socio-cultural experiences.
 Attendees gathered cliffside at the L’Anse Cafard Memorial to pay solemn homage to enslaved Africans who perished, and we also experienced a beautiful rededication of the Toni Morrison bench outside of the Aimé Césaire theater, as part of the Toni Morrison Society’s Bench by the Road Project.
-Most significantly, the rounds of presentations and discussions, particularly seeing the ways in which Morrison’s impact continues to echo across the Diaspora in the form of art exhibitions and musical pieces influenced by her, and allusions to her work in other places, was particularly a rich.
+Most significantly, the rounds of presentations and discussions, particularly seeing the ways in which Morrison’s impact continues to echo across the Diaspora in the form of art exhibitions and musical pieces influenced by her, and allusions to her work in other places, was particularly rich.
 Such discussions will no doubt inform my work,” said Professor Bolton.

 The three-day symposium also featured keynote speakers Edwidge Danticat, Haitian American novelist and Morrison scholar, and Daniel Maximin, Guadeloupean novelist, poet, and Césaire scholar.
 Additionally, three Martiniquais artists presented during the event: Poet Marie Line Ampigny, mask maker Sylviane Eneleda, and sculptor Laurent Valére.
 Another highlight was the rededication of the “Bench by the Road,” originally placed by the Toni Morrison Society in honor of Cesaire’s 100th Birthday in 2013.